paulmalherbe/Tartan/doc/SYS.rst

 Windows Binary
 ..............
-Download the following file from ftp://ftp.tartan.co.za or if you are in possession of a CD this is not necessary.
+Download the applicable file from ftp://ftp.tartan.co.za or if you are in possession of a CD this is not necessary.

-+ Tartan_6.x.exe
++ Tartan_6.x-XP.exe for Windows prior to Windows-10
++ Tartan_6.x-32.exe for Windows-10 32 bit architecture.
++ Tartan_6.x-64.exe for Windows-10 64 bit architecture.

-Install Tartan_6.x.exe by browsing to it and double clicking and then accept the defaults, except, agree to creating an icon on your desktop.
+Install Tartan by browsing to the downloaded file and double clicking and then accepting the defaults, except, agree to creating an icon on your desktop.

 Tartan should now be installed on your computer and you can continue with the `Startup Procedure`_.